 Travelling to Cape Town?
 Then plan yo’ trip the smart way!

 With a Cape Town City Pass, you can experience the best of Cape Town at the CHEAPEST prices.
 Discounts, attractions, tickets, and even public transport are all standards in any good city pass – be sure invest now and save them $$$ when you arrive!Buy Your Pass NOW!

 How much does Backpacking Cape Town Cost?

-If you are a broke backpacker in the literal sense, or just a fan of budget travel, you came to the right place!
+If you are a broke backpacker in the literal sense, or just a fan of budget travel and you’re planning your South Africa backpacking trip, you came to the right place!

 Fortunately, for the majority — regrettably for South Africans trying to make a living — most currencies stand strong in comparison to the South African Rand (R).
 Simply put, your money will go a long way while backpacking Cape Town.

 In general, Cape Town can be cheap for accommodation, food, and transportation.
 Therefore, a Cape Town daily budget of $50 will buy you quite a nice day.
 However, you can get by on far less if you do not wish to indulge in restaurant meals and sip on South Africa’s incredible wines.
 (It is probably best you make room for the finer things in life within your Cape Town budget.
 If not here, then where?)